Employee Guide Your rights and training explained

 Right to Safe Systems

-Your employer must implement safe systems of work that minimise work-at-height risks, including team-based height work for elevated working positions.
+Your employer must implement safe systems of work that minimise abrasive wheel risks, including correct wheel selection, ring-testing, mounting, dressing, run-testing, guarding and full PPE for grinding work.

 Right to Report Concerns